7 Ways to Mute Your Guitar Strings (7 Muting Techniques)

-It’s hard enough to sound the right notes at the right times.
+It’s hard enough to sound the right notes at the right times on our guitars.
 But what about when we want the strings to STOP ringing?

-What’s the best way to mute out strings in our classical guitar pieces?
+What’s the best way to mute our strings when learning to play classical guitar pieces?

-Below you’ll find seven methods you can choose from.
+Below you’ll find seven methods every guitar player can choose from.

 The Ends of Notes

 Each note we play has three parts: the beginning, the middle, and the end.

 We focus most often on the beginnings of notes.
 When we play single notes, we use our bodies (fingers) to sound the string.
 This moment of sounding the string is the beginning of the note.